Drushyam: Soundtrack

 Sharreth composed two songs for the film, with lyrics for both of them were penned by Chandrabose.
 The songs were released on 21 June 2014 by Lahari Music, through their official channel at YouTube.

-Sandhya Rao of Sify stated in her review that the songs and background score "gel well with the film", while Shekhar of Oneindia Entertainment said that the background score was "amazing".
+Sandhya Rao of Sify stated in her review that the songs and background score "gel well with the film".

 Release

+Theatrical

 The film was initially planned to be released on or after 15 August 2014, to coincide with the Independence Day of India.
 The release plans were advanced to July 2014 because a lack of new releases that month provided an opportunity to cash in.
 The release date was later finalised as 11 July 2014.
 The final copy of the film was sent to the Central Board of Film Certification on 7 July 2014 for censoring.

 A special preview was held two days before the film's release, on 9 July 2014, with the intention of getting feedback from trial audiences.
 It was hosted as an "Audience and Media Research screening" at a city multiplex in Hyderabad.
 This was a first-of-its-kind event in Telugu cinema.